-Then, we’ll show you an easier way to measure offline conversions, and marketing-generated revenue, for all of your campaigns, both online and offline, and across every channel you use.
+We take a closer look at Facebook offline conversions and show you an easier way to measure your marketing-generated revenue for all of your campaigns, both online and offline.

 But this business model is fairly rare.
 More often, businesses convert prospects in many ways:

 For each of these scenarios, the conversion happens offline either in-person or over the phone.
 But historically, there haven’t been many good ways to attribute those sales back to the digital marketing campaigns that generated them.

 But, Facebook offline conversions provide a solution to this problem.

 Facebook offline conversions measure sales made in the real world by matching data from your CRM, marketing automation tool, call centre software, or point of sale system to your Facebook advertising campaigns.

 Sometimes, a user clicks on a Facebook ad and goes directly on to make a purchase on your website.